Sunday, November 26, 2023

 (Team Trump spent $3 million on the recount – which is comical.)

-On December 21, the Defendant called on the Wisconsin legislature to overturn election results and keep President-elect Biden from taking office.
+761. On December 21, the Defendant called on the Wisconsin legislature to overturn election results and keep President-elect Biden from taking office.

-On December 27, top officials at DOJ told Trump he was still full of beans, regarding his claims of voter fraud in Wisconsin.
+762. On December 27, top officials at DOJ told Trump he was still full of beans, regarding his claims of voter fraud in Wisconsin.

-(Trump wasn’t fazed.
-On January 6, 2021, in his fiery speech to supporters in D.C., he insisted again that the election in Wisconsin had been stolen.)
+Trump wasn’t fazed.
+On January 6, 2021, in his fiery speech to supporters in D.C., he insisted again that the election in Wisconsin had been stolen.

-The indictment alleges that the submission of these “fraudulent slates would create a fake controversy” and “position the Vice President – presiding on January 6 [2021] as President of the Senate – to supplant legitimate electors with the Defendant’s fake electors and certify the Defendant as president.”
+764. The indictment alleges that the submission of these “fraudulent slates would create a fake controversy” and “position the Vice President – presiding on January 6 [2021] as President of the Senate – to supplant legitimate electors with the Defendant’s fake electors and certify the Defendant as president.”

-UPDATE: Today, we know that Wisconsin’s ten fake electors have admitted that Mr. Biden won the popular vote in their state.
-Andrew Hitt, former head of the Republican Party in the state, and one of those “fakes” sat for an interview with 60 Minutes.
-Among other key points, he admitted he and the others were “tricked” into signing false documents.
-He was deeply involved in the state’s election and did not believe there had been fraud.
-Finally, he said he signed the documents – declaring he and the others were legitimate electors – out of “sheer terror” if he didn’t.
-“Can you imagine the repercussions on myself, my family,” he added.
+765. Today, we know that Wisconsin’s ten fake electors have admitted that Mr. Biden won the popular vote in their state.
+Andrew Hitt, former head of the state Republican Party, and one of those “fakes” sat for an interview with 60 Minutes.
+He admitted he and the others were “tricked” into signing false documents.
+He said he was deeply involved in the state’s election and did not believe there had been fraud.
+Finally, he admitted that he signed the documents – declaring he and the others were legitimate electors – out of “sheer terror” if he didn’t.

 When Anderson Cooper, the host, asked if he feared for his safety, Hitt had no doubt.
 “If my lawyer is right,” he explained, “and the whole reason Trump loses Wisconsin is because of me, I would be scared to death.”